Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "So I said, *‘Brelm, if you can find some asshole on this station who could stop me then go hire them for your bodyguard instead.’* Have you ever seen a Corti completely lost for words?"

 The voice that answered sounded familiar.
-"Uh… No!"
+"Uh...
+No!"

 "If you ever do, savor it.
-It’s… hey babe!"
+It’s... hey babe!"

 Julian hung his jacket by the door, left his boots on the doormat, and finally got to find out who was in the kitchen.

 *...Dang.* Coombes had scored way outside his league.
 She was even more of a knockout in person than on TV.

-"Uh… hi," he said.
+"Uh... hi," he said.
 Ava Ríos shook his hand.

 "Hi.
-Sorry if I’m intruding, but…"
+Sorry if I’m intruding, but..."

 "But she needed someplace safe."
 Allison finished for her.
 "You know anywhere safer?"